ramanbhandari/ramanbhandari/README.md

 - 👋 Hi, I’m @ramanbhandari
-- 🌱 I’m currently in my fourth year computer science honours at University of Manitoba
+- 🌱 I’m currently in my last year of computer science at University of Manitoba

 <!---
 ramanbhandari/ramanbhandari is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.